AdobeDocs/experience-manager-65.en/help/sites-authoring/multisite-support-targeted-content.md

 To delete an area:

 1. Navigate to **Personalization** &gt; **Activities** or **Offers** and then your brand.
-1. Tap or click the icon next to the area you want to delete.
+1. Click the icon next to the area you want to delete.
-1. Tap or click **Delete** and confirm that you want to delete the area.
+1. Click **Delete** and confirm that you want to delete the area.